6 Proven Ways To Create Content Faster (Without Sacrificing Its Quality)

 Now, look through each of these assets.
 Is there a recurring theme?
 Is there a lot of the same stuff you keep rewriting/recreating every time?
 For example, it took me a while to notice I’ve been writing same things in my emails when booking podcast guests.
 Now, I’ve made templates that include an invitation and some initial ideas in the first email, and my Calendly link and a bullet list of interview-specific details go in the second one.

 Another example is creating sets of social media graphics for specific types of content and platforms.
-In Canva, I created subcategories for blog posts and podcasts, where I now have templates for graphics for the featured image, Instagram stories, and Pinterest.
+In Canva, you can create folders for different categories of graphics.
+For example, I have folders for blog posts, content upgrades, and podcast episodes.
 Now, I easily create a set of graphics for social media in a couple of minutes.

 Batching goes hand in hand with templates.
 It’s essentially a process of doing a bunch of similar tasks at once as opposed to having them spread out over the entire month in shorter timeframes.

 The reason batching works?
-It avoids task-switching, which makes you need more time to get stuff done.
-When you batch, you don’t spend any time getting focused and “in the zone” every time you need to complete a task—instead, you get a task done for the longer time ahead (weeks ahead or even a month).
+It avoids task switching, which makes you take longer to get stuff done.
+When you batch, you don’t spend any time getting focused and “in the zone” every time you need to complete a task.
+Instead, you get a set of similar tasks done ahead of your deadline.

-For example, I’m writing this exact post along with two more posts.
-This way, I’ll have content scheduled to go live on my blog for full three weeks, as opposed to having to set aside 2-3 hours each week to write these posts and prepare them for publishing.
+For example, I’m outlining this post along with two more posts.
+Once they’re all outlined, I’ll use my next writing-focused days just on writing (instead of researching, planning, and so on).
+This way, I’ll have content prepared and ready to go live on my blog for the upcoming month, as opposed to having to set aside four hours each week to write these posts and prepare them for publishing.

 The second option would take half of my workday each week for three weeks, which would break the flow of my days and weeks.

-Instead, batching this means I’ll spend one half of my day writing these three posts, and then another hour or two to get everything else ready: social graphics, screenshots, social messages, adding links, and more.
-This way, I won’t have to open Canva a million times in a month, just once; same goes for Buffer, SmarterQueue, and everything else I use to get a piece of content published.
+Instead, batching this means I’ll spend one or two days writing these three posts, and then another hour or two to get everything else ready: social graphics, screenshots, social messages, adding links, and more.
+This way, I won’t have to open Canva a million times a month, just once; same goes for Buffer, Later, and everything else I use to get a piece of content published.

 Makes sense, right?